April is Car Care Month

 - Check the hoses and belts to ensure they are not cracked, brittle, frayed, loose or showing signs of excessive wear.
 Check out org’s comprehensive guide to learn how you can check your vehicle’s hoses and belts properly.

 - Check the battery and replace if necessary.
 Make sure the connection is clean, tight and corrosion-free.
-To remove gunk and acid residue from the battery, spray it with WD-40® Multi-Use Product (available at an Advance Auto Parts).
+To free up gunk and acid residue from the battery, spray it with WD-40® Multi-Use Product (available at an Advance Auto Parts).

 - Check the brake system annually and have the brake linings, rotors and drums inspected at each oil change.
 To know when you should get your brakes checked, read this HowStuffWorks article.